Lambda-Corps/2023_python/Readme.md

 Once you have your environment setup, you're ready to start going through the various exercises.
 The recommended order is:
 1. Arcade Simulator -- located in arcade_sim directory
-1. Command-Based -- located in commands_sim directory
+1. LED Command-Based -- located in led_subsystem directory
 1.
 1.